Are Google’s query-based social circles the answer to Facebook’s Graph Search?

 - A route (e.g., a bus route, a hiking route, a biking route) and the like

-For example, you go to a coffee shop, or to a concert hall, and you check in to the social network, which can broadcast your location to your connections.
+For example, you go to a coffee shop or a concert hall, and you check in to the social network, which can broadcast your location to your connections.
 Or that information might be collected from a status update or photos of a sign or a landmark.

 For events, contacts who are attending might be sent electronic invitations, or other sources of information could be used to determine who might be attending.